 Health care support for Palestine

-UNRWA is a United Nations agency established by the General Assembly in 1949 and is mandated to provide assistance and protection to a population of some 5 million registered Palestine refugees.
+UNRWA is a United Nations agency established by the UN General Assembly in 1949 and mandated to provide assistance and protection to some 5,4 million Palestine refugees registered with UNRWA across its five fields of operation.
 Its mission is to help Palestine refugees in Jordan, Lebanon, Syria, West Bank and the Gaza Strip to achieve their full potential in human development, pending a just solution to their plight.
-UNRWA's services encompass education, health care, relief and social services, camp infrastructure and improvement, and microfinance.
+UNRWA's services encompass education, health care, relief and social services, camp infrastructure and improvement, protection and microfinance.

 UNRWA is funded almost entirely by voluntary contributions.
 Financial support to UNRWA has not kept pace with an increased demand for services caused by growing numbers of registered refugees, expanding need, and deepening poverty.
 As a result, the UNRWA programme budget, which supports the delivery of core essential services, operates with a large shortfall.